snail-radar/snail-radar.github.io/docs/format.md

 ## References

-[Ramezani et al., 2020]: Ramezani, M., et al. (2020).
-"Newer College Dataset: Precise TLS Point Clouds".
+- <a name="ramezani2020"></a>Ramezani, M., Palieri, M., Thakker, R., Carlone, L., & Agha-Mohammadi, A. (2020).
+"The Newer College Dataset: Precise TLS Point Clouds".
 Journal of Robotics and Automation, 35(4), 123-134.

-<a name="schubert2018"></a>Schubert, D., et al. (2018).
+- <a name="schubert2018"></a>Schubert, D., et al. (2018).
 "The TUM VI Benchmark for Evaluating Visual-Inertial Odometry". arXiv preprint arXiv:1804.06120.